What is a vaporizer?

 You may have seen our Best of Dry Herb Pens page.
 In that section we have specifically chosen those particular vaporizers that have the form factor of a vape pen.
 Although rare, this type of product has been in high demand probably long before the technology was available.

 The main advantage to using a weed vape pen would be portability and discretion.
 However, although bigger in size, portable dry herb vaporizers usually have more advanced features such as an LED screen with battery-life indication.
 More importantly, the user will typically get a more satisfying vape from a portable vaporizer versus a pen vape.
-The choice is subjective.
+Today we also have many good dry herb atomizers that were designed for use with a standard mod.

 These are typically wax pen-style vaporizers that contain a special atomizer that is designed for vaporizing wax.
 Unfortunately, It can be extremely sticky and messy to work with.
 However, it provides a clean and powerful hit of THC with just a tiny dab of material.